Monday, December 8, 2025

 Which tricks make drinking & eating easier

 Look for dishwasher-safe & microwave-safe if you need these features for everyday use.
-Lightweight cups make it easier to drink if you don’t have the strength in your arms.
-Some products keep food and drink warm for longer with a keep warm function – for those who eat and drink at their own pace.
+Lightweight cups make drinking easier if you lack strength in your arms.
+Some products keep food and drink hot or cold for longer either through an insulating layer of air, or hot or cold water in the plate – for those who eat and drink at their own pace.
+Here is a selection of available solutions in detail:

 Drink